Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-additivescenes-and-networkscenemanager-refactoring.md

 ![](0000-additivescenes-and-networkscenemanager-refactoring/NSM_Reference6.png)

-1. Client is approved and then receives the SceneEvent type of S2C_Sync.
+1. Client is approved and then receives the SceneEvent type of Synchronize.
 2. [OnClientBeginSync:](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/blob/bac7f416ae29624277984c6d2d1eee07bf4afb77/com.unity.multiplayer.mlapi/Runtime/SceneManagement/NetworkSceneManager.cs#L809) The deserialized SceneEventData class contains all of the information needed to load all scenes for the newly joined/approved client to be fully synchronized.
 This method is invoked for each scene that needs to be loaded.
     * [ClientLoadedSynchronization:](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/blob/bac7f416ae29624277984c6d2d1eee07bf4afb77/com.unity.multiplayer.mlapi/Runtime/SceneManagement/NetworkSceneManager.cs#L864)
       * Once a scene has finished loading, it checks for any remaining scenes to be loaded and will repeat step 2 until the are no more scenes to load.
     * Upon the completion of all scenes being loaded, all NetworkObjects are locally instantiated and/or spawned.
       * [SynchronizeSceneNetworkObjects](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/blob/bac7f416ae29624277984c6d2d1eee07bf4afb77/com.unity.multiplayer.mlapi/Runtime/SceneManagement/SceneEventData.cs#L518):  A method of SceneEventData that is invoked after all scenes have been loaded.
- 3. Once completed, the client responds to the server with a SceneEvent type of S2C_SyncComplete which includes the NetworkObjects instantiated and synchronized for the server to determine if a re-synchronization is required.
+ 3. Once completed, the client responds to the server with a SceneEvent type of SynchronizeComplete which includes the NetworkObjects instantiated and synchronized for the server to determine if a re-synchronization is required.

 ### **The Client Scene Synchronization Process**
 Consider a scenario with NetworkObjects being dependent upon an additively loaded scene (diagram below) with a spawn generator that registers an INetworkPrefabInstanceHandler implementation.
-While the server is creating the S2C_Sync SceneEvent, NetworkObjects with NetworkPrefabHandler dependencies are sorted towards the end of the spawned NetworkObjects list before they are serialized.
+While the server is creating the Synchronize SceneEvent, NetworkObjects with NetworkPrefabHandler dependencies are sorted towards the end of the spawned NetworkObjects list before they are serialized.
 This assures, during the deserialization process,  the spawn generators will be instantiated first to assure any INetworkPrefabInstanceHandler implementations are registered with the NetworkPrefabHandler before the dependent NetworkObjects are spawned on the client side.

 ![](0000-additivescenes-and-networkscenemanager-refactoring/NSM_Reference11.png)